chasbro/os-adder/readme.txt

 == Description ==

-This plugin adds a abbreviation of the operating system (win, mac, linux) to the body-tag.
+This plugin adds a abbreviation of the operating system (win, mac, linux, iPad, iPhone) to the body-tag.
 So if there's a OS-specific difference, you can easily react to it by using the css-selector (e.g. ".mac").

 Next steps of this plugin: